Quantum error correction in a time-dependent transverse field Ising model: Higher distance codes

 Fortunately, there is a relatively simple strategy to address this, which is to apply Hadamard gates periodically to each qubit.
 The simplest implementation is to apply Hadamard gates with local probability $p_H$ in an intermediate circuit layer between the encoding layers, depicted in Fig. {\ref{fig:randH}}.
 The logical and check operators will then be more complicated strings of $X$ and $Z$.
 As our circuits will remain Clifford circuits under these local Hadamard gates (which simply flip $X$ and $Z$ on the site they are applied), we can readily numerically simulate the distribution of Paulis in our check operators.

 To analyze the performance of this modified TFIM code, we consider a prototypical error model of random erasure errors.
 Namely, on each site, with some probability $p_E$, we measure a random Pauli matrix and discard the measurement outcome.
 We assume that we have knowledge of which sites are erased in this way.
 In order to protect against such a measurement, we need to make sure that all logical operators can be chosen to be the identity on every single erased site.
 We find that in typical realizations of such a code, there are many $\tilde Z_i$ operators that can be used to correct for arbitrary single-site errors (see Fig. \ref{fig:XZ ops}), implying that some fraction of them could correspond to logical qubits.
 We do not present an explicit analysis of the fraction of qubits which can be protected given the probability a given site is erased.
 However, as suggested in Figure \ref{fig:XZ ops}, after $n$ rounds of this random TFIM code, for most values of $p_H$ there are at least $\mathrm{O}(n)$ check operators that could be used to remove an $X,Y$ or $Z$ on any given site.

 If the erasure errors are random, we need to worry that there will be a rare sequence of many sites in a row in which all sites in the sequence are erased.
 If the erasure probability is $q$, then the longest sequence of erased sites will have a length $L$ of order $q^L \sim N^{-1}$ (recall that the total number of qubits is $N$); namely, This suggests that if we want to use a finite fraction of qubits in the system as logical, we will need to run the code for a time $t\propto L \propto \log N$ to ensure that we can correct against all erasure errors in the system, if the probability that a given site is erased is sufficiently low.
+In other words, we need the lengths of our check operators to be at least $\mathrm{O}(L)$ for sufficient erasure protection.
+Previous studies of 1D codes indeed show that check operators must be extensively large to correct for an extensive amount of errors \cite{Haah_2012}.

 A more detailed statistical analysis of a similar problem was presented in \cite{gullans} in the context of random Clifford circuits, which are believed to be the (asymptotically) lowest depth one-dimensional circuits capable of error correction.
 Our numerics suggest that the TFIM code can also saturate this asymptotic bound, while arguably having a more obvious experimental implementation.
 While we leave a detailed statistical analysis of the performance of our code in the $N\rightarrow \infty$ limit to future work, Fig. \ref{fig:depth_vs_N} shows that our code can protect against a finite density of erasure errors on $N$ sites after a circuit depth which scales as $\log N$, consistent with the heuristic argument in (\ref{eq:logN}).